powsybl/powsybl-dynawo/docs/dynamic_simulation/configuration.md

 ```

 ## Default parameters
-The `dynawo-default-parameters` module defines the default values for all specific parameters of a dynamic simulation run with Dynawo.
+The `dynawo-simulation-default-parameters` module defines the default values for all specific parameters of a dynamic simulation run with Dynawo.

 ### Required parameters